Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 Contextual help refers to assisting within the context of an application or software.
 It’s often an overlay on top of the software that can provide walkthroughs, tooltips, and more.
 This type of training offers immediate guidance when employees encounter challenges and can surface help without ever leaving the software.

-Contextual help can include tooltips, pop-up messages, guided walkthroughs, and more.
+Contextual help can include tooltips, pop-up messages, guided walkthroughs, and other interactive elements.
 We’ve written several posts about the types of contextual help.
-This is our big specialty, but it’s not always the right technical training solution.
+Contextual help is our big specialty, but it’s not always the right technical training solution.

-While contextual help can be highly effective in addressing immediate needs, it may not provide a comprehensive understanding of an entire process, especially if it spans more than one application or goes outside the application entirely.
+While contextual help can be highly effective in addressing immediate needs, it may not provide a comprehensive understanding of an entire process, especially if it spans multiple applications or extends beyond the application itself.

 Supplementing contextual help with additional training resources is helpful.
 While we specialize in contextual help, it does not replace more structured training.
-Employees don’t know what they don’t know, and contextual help is limited in effectiveness in those cases.
+Employees often don’t know what they don’t know, and contextual help is limited in its effectiveness in such cases.

 It’s also helpful to note that contextual help can be expensive and complex.
-You must consider that contextual help typically requires an application itself to deliver.
+You must consider that contextual help typically requires an application to deliver it.
 Yes, an application is needed to help employees use an application.

 Videos